ktenman/elektrihind/README.md

 ### Telegram Integration:

-* Sends automated alerts and updates to a designated Telegram chat.
+* Sends automated alerts and updates to a designated Telegram chat
-* Offers retries in sending messages, ensuring delivery.
+* Offers retries in sending messages, ensuring delivery
-* Adheres to a daily message limit to prevent spamming.
+* Adheres to a daily message limit to prevent spamming
-* Displays electricity prices in a user-friendly format on Telegram.
+* Displays electricity prices in a user-friendly format on Telegram

 ## Pre-requisites
 * Docker installed